bradj/bradjanke.com/content/about/index.md

 ---
 title: "About"
-# date: 2022-01-26T00:40:24-06:00
+date: 2023-08-07T00:40:24-05:00
 draft: false
 tags: []
 ---

 Hi.
 I'm Brad.
-I'm a Lead Engineer with over 13 years of experience and a passion for workflow automation.
-I enjoy replacing manual and repetitive tasks with maintainable solutions, delivering quality products to end users that make their lives measurably simpler, and solving problems with my peers.
+I'm a Cloud Engineer with 15 years of experience and a passion for workflow automation.
+I enjoy replacing manual and repetitive tasks with elegant and maintainable solutions, delivering quality products to end users that make their lives measurably simpler, and solving problems with a team.
 I have a notable mix of full stack and cloud/infra management experience which allows me to be productive across an entire stack.

 # Experience

+## Kanini - Principal Cloud Engineer
+March 2023 - Present

+My goal at Kanini is to create a mature Cloud Engineering practice by upskilling Kanini engineers, propagating best practices through reusable modules, writing playbooks, and deliver value to clients.

+- Created an internal engineering site with JD's, interview templates and procedures, playbooks, repo locations, and onboarding docs in order to organize engineering and upskilling efforts
+- Built a subscription vending pipeline via Terraform that allows Kanini engineers to request a new Azure subscription via GitHub PR in order for engineers to test and hone their Azure skills via sandbox
+- Corrected struggling engagements due to lack of Cloud Engineering knowledge.
+Jumped on stand-ups, got with clients to highlight gaps, trained Kanini engineers on appropriate solutions (mostly through teaching Terraform, AWS, and how to build or modify existing pipelines).

 ## CloudKnit - Founding Engineer
-April 2022 - Current
+April 2022 - March 2023

 **CloudKnit** is a SaaS offering that helps make cloud environment management easy.
 I automated the entire SDLC process for faster deployment which took the deploy process from over 1 hour to ~5 minutes: